Here are the answers to some of the most frequently asked questions. Call 800-428-2267 for more information.

 - Over 300 businesses

 These membership categories are a way to serve the needs of different groups who are connected with ACA.
-All the membership categories are designed to support ACA’s 20/20 Vision in its effort to increase the number of children who are able to experience quality developmental programming.
+All the membership categories are designed to support the needs of camp professionals and camps in their effort to provide safe, quality, developmentally appropriate programming for children and youth.

-This membership category allows camps, afterschool and out-of-school time programs, and outdoor programs to become involved with ACA, a leading authority in youth development and outdoor experiences.
+Membership for camps allows all types of camps, out-of-school time programs, and outdoor programs to become involved with ACA, a leading authority in youth development and outdoor experiences.
 A camp or program that has joined ACA as a member enjoys the benefits of networking, developing its staff and programs, and participating in the larger camp community.
 Camps may take advantage of educational opportunities and prepare for the voluntary accreditation process.
 Membership is not equivalent to accreditation status.

 All camps and programs may join ACA.
 The following types of programs will be particularly interested: